Table of Contents

 If your dog is underweight, they are likely not getting enough food.
 This would explain why they are trying to get some extra nutrients from whatever is available.
 Talk with your veterinarian about your dogs weight, your dogs diet, and what should be done.

 If your dog is well fed and a medical problem has been ruled out, the most probable cause is that there isn’t much else to do.
 Yes, they may just be bored.
-Learn more about increased appetite in dogs here.
+There are things you can do for excessive hunger in dogs.

 As with any behavior problems stemming from lack of stimulation, you can start providing additional walks, playing, or other forms of activity and owner attention which are tremendously helpful.